 You can also still purchase a current production Mauser rifle in the cartridge.

 Of these, CZ produces perhaps the least expensive, yet still excellent quality example in the Model 550 American which starts at $850 MSRP.
 Compare that to an MSRP of $1419 for a Winchester Model 70 in .375 H&H, $1450 for a Remington Model 700 in .375 H&H.

 Furthermore, the German munitions company RWS also produces excellent quality 9.3mm bullets and ammunition, but they are very expensive and hard to come by in the United States.
-These manufacturers produce a wide variety of bullets that range from light, rapidly expanding bullets for use on white tailed deer to heavy, controlled expansion soft point and solid bullets for elephant and cape buffalo hunting.
+These manufacturers produce a wide variety of bullets that range from light, rapidly expanding bullets for use on white tailed deer to heavy, controlled expansion soft point and solid bullets for thick skinned African game like elephant and cape buffalo.

 Is it a perfect cartridge?
 No, but I think the 9.3x62mm comes about as close as you can reasonably expect to get with a “one size fits all” solution.